Resume: PDF or DOC? The Best Resume File Type in 2024

 Let’s consider the pros of a Word resume first.

-On top of this, you can be sure your Word resume is 100% readable to any ATS system.
+And on top of this, you can be sure your Word resume is 100% readable to any ATS system.
+The shortcomings?

 With the advent of different Windows versions, Word iterations, open-source software, the growing popularity of Macs, and omnipresent mobile devices of all sorts—it’s really hard to tell what your resume in Word will look like on somebody else’s screen.